nehalsoni23/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 Above process is repeated for every epochs.

-####4.
-Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
+#### 4. Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
 Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
 Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
 Perhaps your solution involved an already well known implementation or architecture.
 In this case, discuss why you think the architecture is suitable for the current problem.

+The LeNet architecture is simple and small (in terms of memory footprint), making it perfect for training our model.
+It can even run on the CPU with good configuration (Of course it will take so much time compare to GPU).

-My final model results were:
+My final model results are:
 * training set accuracy of 0.990
 * validation set accuracy of 0.969
 * test set accuracy of 0.884

+My test accuracy is bit low as I have not added additional data for data augmentation.
+I believe if adding more complex data on training set would help me increase the accuracy.

 If an iterative approach was chosen:
 * What was the first architecture that was tried and why was it chosen?

+I started training model with LeNet only as I am still exploring the other well accepted architecture like GoogLeNet, AlexNet etc.

 * What were some problems with the initial architecture?
 * How was the architecture adjusted and why was it adjusted?
 Typical adjustments could include choosing a different model architecture, adding or taking away layers (pooling, dropout, convolution, etc), using an activation function or changing the activation function.
 One common justification for adjusting an architecture would be due to overfitting or underfitting.
 A high accuracy on the training set but low accuracy on the validation set indicates over fitting; a low accuracy on both sets indicates under fitting.

 * Which parameters were tuned?
 How were they adjusted and why?

+Initially I kept learning rate as 0.0001 as smaller learning rate can help improving accuracy.
+But it didn't worked  well.
+Then I adjusted it as 0.001 which is quite accepted default setting for learning rate as per my learning.
+And it worked better than the previous setting.

 * What are some of the important design choices and why were they chosen?
 For example, why might a convolution layer work well with this problem?
 How might a dropout layer help with creating a successful model?

+Regular Neural Network would not scale well for images as an input. i.e. We have an image of size (28x28x3) so a single fully connected neuron in first hidden layer would need (28*28*3) = 2352 weights.
+For more bigger images it would the size would lead to unmanagable state.
+Convolution Neural Network is a best fit when inputs are images because unlike a regular Neural Network, the layers of a ConvNet have neurons arranged in 3 dimensions: width, height, depth.

+As we can see in below image, the neurons in a layer will only be connected to a small region of the layer before it, instead of all of the neurons in a fully-connected manner.

+![alt text][image4]

+By http://cs231n.github.io/convolutional-networks/ (Stanford CS class)

 If a well known architecture was chosen:
 * What architecture was chosen?
+LeNet architecture is best fit for this application.

 * Why did you believe it would be relevant to the traffic sign application?
+Since traffic sign classifier is mainly about processing images, ConvNet would be best suitable to process large amount of data and LeNet is based on Convolutional Neural Network.

 * How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?
+My validation accuracy is 0.968 and training accuracy is 0.990 which is good.
+Although this can be improved more with the help of adding data augmentation and preprocessing of an image.

-###Test a Model on New Images
+### Test a Model on New Images

-####1.
-Choose five German traffic signs found on the web and provide them in the report.
+#### 1. Choose five German traffic signs found on the web and provide them in the report.
 For each image, discuss what quality or qualities might be difficult to classify.

 Here are eight German traffic signs that I found on the web: